LLcryptoJ/128x128-logos/colored/README.md

-All logos inside a round background to fit in tokenlists using a circled mask
+All logos inside a round background to be used with circled masks.